prix0007/Nuptial/src/README.md

 - Adjustable Secret Sharing Scheme with custom threshold and total number of secret
 - Automatic reply mails for secrets back to Groom and Bride's Email

+## Available Scripts

+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn build:program`

+Build the smart contract's Object file `.so` file which is ready to be deployed on solana blockchain

+### `yarn test:program`

+Test the smart contract file which is in dir `/program/src`

+### Additonal Instructions

+- Try to test before building the smart contract
+- Versions on which it is build on
+- Currently depoyed on Solana devnet, so if connection drops try refreshing

 ### Additional Instructions
-- If you have any issue related to project while trying, create a PR on Github @[](On Chain Marriage-Solana)
+- If you have any issue related to project while trying, create a PR on Github @[On Chain Marriage-Solana](https://github.com/prix0007/OnChain_Marriage)